-Homework is collected as school begins between 7:35 and 8:05 AM each day in AM homeroom.
-If a student does not satisfactorily complete his or her assigned homework, he or she is required to attend Homework Club that day making up the missed work, beginning the next night's work, or completing any other work assigned by the Homework Club supervisor.
-Homework Club takes place during the school day.
-Please note that students stay for Homework Club either because the assignment was not completed or because the homework did not meet school standards.
-(Teachers will review homework standards with all students at the start of the year.)
+Homework is collected whenever it is assigned.
+If a student does not satisfactorily complete his or her assigned homework, he or she is required to attend Office Hours that day making up the missed work, beginning the next night's work, or completing any other work assigned by the teacher.